- Keke Rosberg

 The opening stint quickly highlighted how brutal Lusail can be on tyres.
 As soon as the front-left started to grain, lap times dropped sharply, forcing teams to bring their drivers in earlier than ideal.
 Red Bull reacted first with Verstappen, stopping him at the front of the window to avoid any undercut threat from Piastri.

-McLaren tried to extend Piastri’s stint by a couple of laps to give him fresher tyres for the final part of the race, while Ferrari split its options around Sainz to cover both Red Bull and McLaren.
-When the first round of stops was completed, Verstappen had kept the lead, but the gaps behind him had closed, with Piastri and Sainz now locked into a tactical game for the remaining podium places.
+McLaren tried to extend Piastri’s stint by a couple of laps to give him fresher tyres for the final phase of the race, while Ferrari split its options around Sainz to cover both Red Bull and McLaren.
+When the first round of stops was completed, Verstappen had kept the lead — but the gaps behind had closed, with Piastri and Sainz now locked into a tactical game for the remaining podium places.

 Final stint: Verstappen in control, Sainz fends off Norris